-Here are five steps that you can take now to boost your quantitative profile:
+Here are five actions that you can take now to boost your quantitative profile:

 1. Perform well on the GMAT/GRE/Executive Assessment (EA).

-You have the opportunity to demonstrate your quantitative aptitude by performing well on the Quantitative section of the test.
+You can demonstrate your quantitative aptitude by performing well on the Quantitative section of the test.
 By looking at the ranges of scores for schools of interest, you can gauge an “okay” score to be within their range and a “good” score to be above their range.
-A solid math (Quant) score on your standardized exam will show that you are prepared and will likely succeed in business school.
+A solid math (Quant) score on your standardized exam will show that you are prepared for and will likely succeed in business school.
 Do not neglect the Verbal section, though.
 You want to come across as a well-rounded candidate and finish with a strong score overall.
-If you are really struggling to achieve your desired score on the GMAT or GRE, consider taking the Executive Assessment in addition.
-Although the EA is best suited for candidates applying to executive MBA and part-time programs, an increasing number of full-time programs are beginning to accept EA scores as well.

 3. Take on analytical assignments at work.

 Showcasing what you do quantitatively at work is another way to highlight your quant abilities.
-Sign up for stretch assignments at work that will require you to develop your quantitative abilities.
-Perhaps you can identify opportunities to incorporate more analytics into your current tasks and identify those who can mentor you in this area, even if they are not your direct manager.
+Sign up for stretch assignments that will allow you to develop your quantitative abilities and skills.
+Perhaps you can find opportunities to incorporate more analytics into your current tasks or identify coworkers who can mentor you in this area, even if they are not your direct manager.
 Consider utilizing or bringing on projects that require additional analysis visualization software such as R, Tableau, Excel (ideally utilizing macros), or SPSS to show that you know how to manipulate and work with data.
 Once you’ve done this, remember to highlight this analytical acumen on your resume, and ensure one of your recommenders is aware of your quantitative work.

 4. Seek out analytical roles in your extracurricular/volunteer activities.

-Look for ways to develop your skill set through your extracurricular activities.
-Perhaps you have been a member of a local Rotary Club for some time; now is a good time to join the fundraising committee, become the treasurer, or get involved in digital advertising for the organization and learn Google Analytics.
+Look for ways to develop your skill set through extracurricular activities.
+Perhaps you have been a member of a local social club for some time.
+If so, now is a good time to join the fundraising committee, become the treasurer, or get involved in digital advertising for the organization and learn Google Analytics.
 In such roles, you can flex your quantitative muscles and demonstrate that you are growing in your leadership ability and responsibilities.
 Looking for ideas?
 Just as people traditionally joined Toastmasters to increase their comfort level with public speaking, you can increase your quantitative skills by seeking finance-related roles at your wine-tasting, golf, cooking, or school alumni club, for example.

-As you think about whom to ask for a recommendation, make sure that your recommender is someone who can highlight your quantitative aptitude in their letter of recommendation.
+As you think about whom to ask for a recommendation, make sure that one of your recommenders has seen your quantitative work.
 Your recommender should cite specific examples of how you have demonstrated strong quantitative skills through various projects and assignments.
 The theory here is that while you might not have a high standardized test score or great grades from five years ago, you are still capable of being a functional leader who is not afraid of backing their decisions with tangible analysis.